karnnvir/karnnvir/README.md

 Over 25 years across technology, product, ecommerce, consumer products and enterprise software, I've worked on problems where the answer isn't obvious.

-Decide what is actually worth building?

-Align teams that don't report to you?

-Create organizations that scale beyond individual leaders?
+I decide what is actually worth building.
+I align teams that don't report to me.
+I Create organizations that scale beyond individual leaders.

-And now:

-Product leadership change when software can reason, learn and act?
+And now experiencing Product leadership change when software can reason, learn and act.

 This portfolio is a look at how I think, lead, operate, and what I'm building next.